Skip to Content

 How & Where to Find Geodes in East Tennessee?

-East Tennessee isn’t as rich in geodes as central Tennessee; however, there is one location in the east abundant in quartz geodes, namely, Russellville.
+East Tennessee isn’t as rich in geodes as central Tennessee; however, one location in the east is abundant in quartz geodes, namely, Russellville.

-In Russellville, East Tennessee, you can find geodes in the area, road cuts, and gravel.
+In Russellville, East Tennessee, you can find geodes, road cuts, and gravel in the area.
 The geodes uncovered here are filled with quartz crystals.

 16 Most Common Types of Crystals You Can Find in Geodes